Health risks

 Bird flu

-Bird flu, also known as avian influenza or avian flu, is a disease that affects poultry and other birds.
-It is caused by variants of the influenza virus that are contagious to birds.
-These viruses can make birds ill and even kill them.
-Some types of bird flu viruses can also be transmitted to humans, leading to (severe) flu.
-This only happens through direct and close contact with infected birds.
-People cannot spread bird flu to each other.
+Bird flu, or avian influenza, is a disease impacting poultry and other birds, caused by influenza virus variants that are highly contagious among birds.
+These viruses can cause illness and even death in birds.
+Certain bird flu strains can also infect humans, leading to severe flu-like symptoms, but this occurs only through direct, close contact with infected birds.

 What are the symptoms?